jrmahechad/threejs/lessons/15-shadows/readme.md

 PointLight creates 6 perpective cameras, in each direction of a cube.

 ## Baking shadows

 A good alternative to Three.js shadows is baked shadows.
-We integrate shadows in textures that we apply on materials
+We integrate shadows in textures that we apply on materials.